lume/glas/.github/CONTRIBUTING.md

 can run the unit tests (or run them as we go during porting).

 You can read more about this on the [**Development**](DEVELOPMENT.md) page

+## TODOs

+There are random comments labeled with `TODO PORT` that denote areas that still need handling.